 SLT Senior Staff members who have been delegated leadership leadership team responsibilities in a school.
-TRA Teaching Regulation Agency An executive agency of the DfE with responsibility for the regulation of the teaching profession.
-VSH Virtual school head Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the LA they work for, and all children who currently have, or previously had, a social worker.
+TRA Teaching An executive agency of the DfE with responsibility for the Regulation regulation of the teaching profession.
+Agency regulation of the teaching profession.
+Virtual school heads are in charge of promoting the VSH Virtual school educational achievement of all the children looked after head by the LA they work for, and all children who currently have, or previously had, a social worker.